joharzmn/restalladonet/RestAllAdoNet/RestAll.ADONET/docs/CodeSample.md

                 metaProvider.GenerateEntityDescriptor(entityDescriptor);
             }
 ```
-It generates XML files schemas to be used for designed entity like `Salesforce` in this example i am working
+It generates XML files schemas to be used for designed entity like `Salesforce` in this example
-on